 Steeped in Austin, Texas’ historic Waterloo Compound, Moonshine serves up innovative down-home cooking in a casual atmosphere.
-It’s one of the only places I visit for Delicious Austin Moonshine!
+It’s one of the only places I visit for delicious Austin Moonshine!

+We weren’t starving and had dinner plans later in the evening so we decided to split a couple plates.
+We ordered the Moonshine Corn Dog Shrimp and Berkeley House Salad with extra avocado.
 The corn dogs were fun and tasty.
 A large shrimp that was skewered, battered and fried just like a corn dog.
 The dipping sauce was good although the “blueberry swirl” was totally over powered by the honey mustard.
-The Berkeley salad was just a salad and shame on me for picking salads based on whether they have avocado or not.
-The “simple lemon vinaigrette” was just as it reads..simple..
+The Berkeley salad was just a salad and shame on me for picking a salad based on whether avocado is listed as an ingredient.